 From Wilderswil, the Schynige Platte Railway travels to Schynige Platte, 1,967 metres above sea level.
 The fundamental technical design of the historic cog railway remains the same as it was during the First World War.
 It runs from late May to late October and offers a nostalgic mountain experience with an alpine panorama.
 The destination is marketed under the slogan Top of Swiss Tradition.
 A nature cinema and daily live performances from alphorn players underline the positioning.
 The experience trail with photo point, adventure playground, hot pot and a room with a starry sky offer further summit attractions for guests.

 Strategy, objective and new projects

 The objective is the cost-conscious operation of the railways, easing the burden on the public regarding reimbursement requirements and maintenance of the Schynige Platte Railway by means of its own resources.
 The close collaboration with the Jungfrau Railway Group guarantees BOB a competitive advantage compared with its benchmarks.
 The primary focus is on public service and rounding out the mountain rail service in the region.
 In addition, BOB seeks organic growth through better utilisation of the daily off-peak periods and the off-season.
 Along with their partners within the Jungfrau Railways, they support the "12-month high season" initiative.

 The V-Cableway generation project

-A significant investment project is the connection of the Bernr Oberland-Bahn as part of the V-Cableway project to the Kleine Scheidegg-Männlichen ski area by means of the new station Grindelwald Terminal.
-The commissioning of the Grindelwald Terminal station will take place on 14.
-December 2019.
-Likewise part of the V-project is the procurement of new rolling stock from BOB.
-For a total of CHF 77.7 million, six new three-part trainsets and three control cars were put into operation in 2017.
+A significant investment project is the connection of the Berner Oberland Railway (BOB) as part of the V-Cableway project to the Kleine Scheidegg-Männlichen ski area by means of a new Grindelwald Terminal station.
+The opening of the BOB station Grindelwald Terminal will take place on 14 December 2019.
+Likewise, part of the V-project is the procurement of new rolling stock from BOB.
+For a total of CHF 77.7 million, six new three-part multiple-unit trains and three control cars were put into operation in 2017.